-- 10.68 The provision of affordable housing has to be considered together with the provision of market housing.
-Policy LIV3 aims to help re-balance the local housing market by requiring a certain proportion of affordable housing to be provided as part of new residential developments.
-The provision of new market housing is also important in order to provide a better range of housing options. - 10.69 In some of Pendle's inner urban areas house prices are amongst the lowest in the country.
-At the same time the average income of people in those areas is also extremely low, so the ratio of average house price to average income is such that the affordability of housing is still an issue.
-(145) - 10.70 Conversely in the rural areas house prices are considerably higher, but the income levels of many rural residents are not sufficient to allow them to get on to, or move up, the housing ladder where they live.
+- 10.97 The Sustainable Community Strategy aims to create a vibrant housing market offering a mix of high quality and affordable housing for all.
+This aim is reflected in the Core Strategy which looks to increase the amount of affordable housing in the borough. - 10.98 The incomes of people in the inner urban areas are generally low and although house prices in these areas are also low and therefore affordability is not as stark as in other areas of the country the low nature of the house prices reflect the poor quality of the stock.
+Therefore the ability to afford a home of a decent standard is still an issue. - 10.99 In the rural areas house prices are considerably higher, but the income levels of many rural residents are not sufficient to allow them to get on to, or move up, the housing ladder where they live.
 This is particularly true for young people and young families, although it can also be an issue for older people.
-This could eventually lead to the disintegration of village communities as local people are forced to move away to find housing they can afford.
+This could eventually lead to the disintegration of village communities as local people are forced to move away to find housing they can afford. - 10.100 Providing the levels of new affordable housing that are required will only be possible if we work in partnership with registered providers and developers.
+Policy LIV3 aims to increase the provision of affordable housing by requiring a proportion of the housing on new residential developments to be of an affordable tenure.